-- 21% of investors said returns had exceeded their expectations, the highest level since Preqin started collecting these data in 2008
+- 21 percent of investors said returns had exceeded their expectations, the highest level since Preqin started collecting the data in 2008;

-- Top-quartile funds accumulated returns of nearly 30%
+- Top-quartile funds accumulated returns of nearly 30 percent;

-- Relative value funds made gains of 7.1% in 2013, and had the lowest three-year volatility of any hedge fund strategy at 1.6%
+- Relative value funds made gains of 7.1 percent in 2013, and had the lowest three-year volatility of any hedge fund strategy at 1.6 percent;

-- Emerging market funds performed poorly — up 5.9% — compared with counterparts that targeted global and developed markets and in contrast to 2012, when they gained 12.6%
+- Emerging market funds performed poorly — up 5.9 percent — compared with counterparts that targeted global and developed markets and in contrast to 2012, when they gained 12.6 percent;

 - Macro strategies had the worst returns, adding just 2.4 percent in 2013.
 Commodity trading advisor funds were flat in 2013, taking three-year annualized returns to 0.9 percent;